 Living in a group

 The majority of whales that live surrounded by members of their own species are odontocetes (toothed whales).
+There are several advantages to relying on the strength of numbers, particularly when it comes to foraging, socializing, and protection from predators.
 They are divided into two types of social organizations: fusion-fission societies and matriarchal groups.
 As a rule, smaller species tend toward the former and larger species toward the latter.

 Separating today to reunite tomorrow